jprknight/Office365FiddlerExtensionSite/_posts/2019-04-18-Fiddler-Capturing-and-Decrypting-Traffic-on-the-same-or-different-network.md

 The typical scenario when we use Fiddler is to install the application and configure HTTPS decryption on the computer seeing an issue.

 What happens though if you need to capture HTTPS traffic from a non-Windows OS device like a Linux machine or mobile device?
-You cannot install a Windows application on a mobile device.
+You cannot install a Windows application on a mobile device, its either difficult or impossible to install Windows applications on non-Windows Operating Systems.

 How can Fiddler be setup as a proxy on the same or different networks to capture data from mobile devices or non-Windows Operating System computers?